ahmedchaudhryy/ahmedchaudhryy.github.io/_pages/about.md

 I am an Assistant Professor at Harland C. Stonecipher School of Business at East Central University.  <br /> <br>

 I completed my Ph.D. in Economics from the University of Oklahoma in Spring 2024.
-I work on applied macro issues focusing on political economy, development, and public economics.  <br /> <br>
+I work on applied macro issues focusing on political economy, development, international, and public economics.  <br /> <br>

 I have taught principles of macro and micro, intermediate micro, and introductory statistics courses as a principal instructor.  <br /> <br>